 And as long as there is that doubt, you can't rest easy knowing that you might not have the most important piece of your puzzle on the table.
 And when you can't rest easy, you buy insurance.

 Jimmy Clausen is very much in play.
-We have a new coach and a GM who has a history of demanding results from contract players.
+We have a GM who has a history of demanding results from contract players and of listening to his coaches.
 We have an Offensive Coordinator who personally coached and mentored Clausen in college and undoubtedly thinks very highly of him (and who knows, maybe he's not that high on Cassel).
-We have a GM who has a history of listening to his coaches.
 We have a starting QB who has not yet proven to be anything close to a franchise QB of the Future and who is locked into a contract that basically expires after this season.

 Jimmy Clausen isn't a bad pick.
 It's not one bit risky.
 In fact, it might be one of the safest picks the Chiefs can possibly make in this draft.
 I'm not saying he's a guarantee at #5 or that I would absolutely draft him, but I'm just surprised that so many people seem to think there's no way it could happen.